The definitive guide to the top rooftop bars around Sydney.

 By Amy Bryant

-Drink and dine high above the city skyline and beaches at one of Sydney’s sleek and funky rooftop bars.
+Drink and dine high above the city skyline at one of Sydney’s many sleek rooftop bars.
 Feel the breeze and take in the views as you relax in style.
 With a drink in one hand and a fork in the other, you can expect nothing less than the finest experience of sipping creative cocktails, tasting delicious dishes and enjoying friendly Aussie service at high altitude.

 Sydney's stylish and funky rooftop bars